How to Make Cottage Cheese

 salt

-To compare, I looked up the ingredients of a common brand of cottage cheese sold at the grocery store:
+To compare, here are the ingredients of a common brand of cottage cheese sold at the grocery store:

 Ingredients: